Click Injection Explained: How To Combat Mobile Ad Fraud For High-Quality User Acquisition?

 There are fraud detection solutions that can detect and block the frauds in real-time.
 Along with the pre-defined algorithms to identify the data anomalies, there are tools with machine-learning that can keep on upgrading their metrics to mitigate the frauds.
 Such solutions can help you keep an eye on the live campaigns and save your expenses on them that are draining down to unwanted or fraudulent media sources.

-mFaaS, one of the popular fraud detection solutions, not only keeps track of your live campaigns but also looks into historical fraudulent media sources to assign a fraud score to each campaign based on 15+ reason codes.
+mFaaS, one of the popular mobile ad fraud detection solutions, not only keeps track of your live campaigns but also looks into historical fraudulent media sources to assign a fraud score to each campaign based on 15+ reason codes.
 With such stringent multiple checks and filters of mFaaS, marketers find it easier to identify and block possible ad frauds in their campaigns.